tarachari3/stochEffects_23/README.md

 Notebooks for analyzing and processing germ cell development, Perturb-seq, drug screen, and drug resistance datasets.

+Examples of meK-Means usage, for identifying cell populations with shared kinetics, can be found [here](https://github.com/pachterlab/CGP_2023).

 All analyses used the [_Monod_ package](https://monod-examples.readthedocs.io/en/latest/) for CME inference from single-cell data.